-All new customers to Blue Sombrero are required to enter their EIN in the payment settings before processing registration.
+All DICK'S TSHQ/Blue Sombrero customers are required to enter their EIN in the payment settings before processing registration.
 If you have built out the program, you will be prevented from entering a division price until this has been done.

 Once you have identified the EIN, you will want to go to Common>>Payment Settings to enter this information, along with the rest of your banking information.
 Listed below are some common questions surrounding this new change.

 Please note that you will not be able to process registrations with a credit card unless your EIN has been added to the payment settings.

 Q: What is an Employer ID Number (EIN)?

 A: Also known as the Federal Employer Identification Number (FEIN) or the Federal Tax Identification Number, the EIN is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities operating in the United States for the purposes of identification.